Pulsating Components in Binary and Multiple Stellar Systems --- A Catalog of Oscillating Binaries: Motivation

 \section{Motivation}

 What has caused the observational studies of eclipsing binaries (EB) with pulsating components important?
 Let us see the case of an oscillating Algol-type eclipsing binary system (designated as oEA, following Kim et al.\,2003).
 An oEA's light variations would contain that due to the reflect and proximity effects, in addition to the eclipse, while the remained periodic variations are intrinsic variability to one of the components (usually the primary one) of the binary system.
 Figure~\ref{Fig:oEA-LC} shows an example of such superimposed light variations.
 The photometric analysis of such binaries is unavoidably affected by intrinsic variations due to pulsation.
 In some case, if the big-sized component is pulsating, then periodic intrinsic pulsation can be seen during the whole orbital period, even in full eclipse.
 Most oEA stars exhibit the pulsational properties of a typical $\delta$ Scuti star.
 However, their evolutionary history is entirely different with respect to single pulsators.
 This evokes not only one's observational interests but it also brings about a challenge to both stellar evolutionary and pulsational theories in characterizing the pulsators and binary systems.
+Eclipsing binaries, as one of the fundamental astrophysical objects, when coupled with asteroseismology, they provide two independent methods to obtain masses and radii and excellent opportunities to develop highly constrained stellar models.

 Research suggests that many stars are part of either binary star systems or star systems with more than two stars, called multiple stellar systems.
 Some 67\% of the stars with spectral types ranged G to M in the vicinity of the Sun are binaries (Mayor et al. 2001).
 Moreover, 75\% high-mass binaries are found in star clusters and stellar associations (of O--B types, Mason et al.\,2001).